VampToshikazu/VampToshikazu/README.md

 - if your annoying and an attention seeker.
 - care about tt/td discourse or go out of ur way to touch people who have it.
-- i mostly just ignore/hide freaks but if ur:[basic dni,proshipper/comshipper,anti-neopronouns,zoos,homophibic/lgbtqphobic,fujoshis, against neopronouns & xenogenders]
+- i mostly just ignore/hide yall but if ur:[basic dni,proshipper/comshipper,anti-neopronouns,zoos,homophibic/lgbtqphobic,fujoshis, against neopronouns & xenogenders]
 - sbr fans & dio,alessi,funny valentine,stroheim skins. yall make me so uncomfortable idc
 - whitewashers and if you think blackwashing exists
 - ppl do cant respect hcs and ships(execpt for illegal ships)